noughtnaut/crowbar/ROADMAP.md

 - External links in README should point to archive.org
 - Figure out how to reasonably test UI operations such as autowiring
 - Give arrows rounded corners.
 Nice to have, but also helps discerning routing when wires visually overlap.

-#### Layers

-I wanted to ensure that connector lines are drawn behind boxes, but I think the Qt layer model involves only "foreground" and "background", plus a z-axis that seems to be not well integrated into graphic items.
-So I tried just putting all the boxes into one group, and all the connectors into another -- but that screws up the ability to grab-and-drag the boxes around on the canvas.
-Bummer.
-So the groups went away again (leaving just the one for the background grid).

 #### MISC.
 NOTES